JSS University Mysore 2025

 2018 |

-Scoring full marks in chemistry is easy.
-It is possible when a candidate knows what his/her weaker section is and what’s the weightage of that particular section.
+Scoring full marks in chemistry is possible when a candidate knows what his/her weaker section is and what’s the weightage of that particular section.
 The NEET Chemistry syllabus includes chapters from organic, inorganic, and Physical chemistry.
-Candidates can refer to the table below which mentions the NEET chapter-wise weightage for Chemistry to prepare well for the examination.
+Candidates can refer to the table below to know NEET chapter-wise weightage for Chemistry to prepare well for the NEET 2026 exam.

 The syllabus of NEET Chemistry is divided into Physical, Organic, and Inorganic Chemistry, with varying levels of focus across different chapters.
 The following table gives topic-wise weightage as per an analysis of NEET question papers of last five years.
 This analysis will help candidates to adopt a smart and strategic study plan.